-- 2.7 Trafficking or Attempted Trafficking in any Prohibited Substance or Prohibited Method by a boxer or Other Person - 2.8 Administration or Attempted Administration by a boxer or Other Person to any boxer In-Competition of any Prohibited Substance or Prohibited Method, or Administration or Attempted Administration to any boxer Out-of-Competition of any Prohibited Substance or any Prohibited Method that is Prohibited Out-of-Competition
+- 2.7 Trafficking or Attempted Trafficking in any Prohibited Substance or Prohibited Method by an Athlete or Other Person - 2.8 Administration or Attempted Administration by a Athlete or Other Person to any Athlete In-Competition of any Prohibited Substance or Prohibited Method, or Administration or Attempted Administration to any Athlete Out-of-Competition of any Prohibited Substance or any Prohibited Method that is Prohibited Out-of-Competition

-2.9 Complicity or Attempted Complicity by a boxer or Other Person
+2.9 Complicity or Attempted Complicity by an Athlete or Other Person

-Assisting, encouraging, aiding, abetting, conspiring, covering up or any other type of intentional complicity or Attempted complicity involving an anti-doping rule violation, Attempted anti-doping rule violation or violation of Article 10.14.1 by another Person.8
+Assisting, encouraging, aiding, abetting, conspiring, covering up or any other type of intentional complicity or Attempted complicity involving an anti-doping rule violation, Attempted anti-doping rule violation or violation of Article 10.14.1 by another Person.

-2.10 Prohibited Association by a boxer or Other Person
+2.10 Prohibited Association by an Athlete or Other Person

-- 2.10.1 Association by a boxer or other Person subject to the authority of an Anti-Doping Organisation in a professional or sport-related capacity with any boxer Support Person who: - 2.10.1.1 If subject to the authority of an Anti-Doping Organisation, is serving a period of Ineligibility; or - 2.10.1.2 If not subject to the authority of an Anti-Doping Organisation and where Ineligibility has not been addressed in a Results Management process pursuant to the Code, has been convicted or found in a criminal, disciplinary or professional proceeding to have engaged in conduct which would have
+- 2.10.1 Association by an Athlete or other Person subject to the authority of an Anti-Doping Organisation in a professional or sport-related capacity with any Athlete Support Person who: - 2.10.1.1 If subject to the authority of an Anti-Doping Organisation, is serving a period of Ineligibility; or - 2.10.1.2 If not subject to the authority of an Anti-Doping Organisation and where Ineligibility has not been addressed in a Results Management process pursuant to the Code, has been convicted or found in a criminal, disciplinary or professional proceeding to have engaged in conduct which would have constituted a violation of anti-doping rules if Code-compliant rules had been applicable to such Person.
+The disqualifying status of such Person shall be in force for the longer of six (6) years from the criminal, professional or disciplinary decision or the duration of the criminal, disciplinary or professional sanction imposed; or or (b) a Athlete Possessing a Prohibited Substance or Prohibited Method for therapeutic reasons shortly prior to applying for and receiving a determination on a TUE.]